xunit/xunit/CONTRIBUTING.md

 # Before you file a bug...

 * Is this a question?
 Ask it on our [Slack server](https://xunit.slack.com) instead.
 (Not a member?
 It's easy [to sign up](https://xunit-slackin.herokuapp.com/).)
+* Is this a bug related to Mono on Linux/OS X?
+Sorry, we don't officially support Mono.
 * Did you [read the documentation](https://xunit.github.io/)?
 * Did you search the issues list to see if someone already reported it?<br />_When looking for duplicates, make sure to look through open **and** closed issues._
 * Did you create a simple repro for the problem?<br />_We won't look at your bug until you provide a repro project or complete repro steps._